vinisaveg/myNewsletter/README.md

 ```

-Also insert it to the LayoutSelection, so you can have it on the app.
+Also insert it to the _LayoutSelection_, so you can have it on the app.

 ```TSX